Campaign Updates Action Center

-These agricultural products include commonplace items such as mushrooms, blueberries, and watermelons, which have a long and safe history of human consumption.
-Instead of torturing animals in crude experiments, researchers could have pursued safe and effective human studies and other advanced, non-animal methods, which would yield human-relevant results.
+The results of these tests were used to market commonplace agricultural products, such as mushrooms, blueberries, and watermelons, which have a long and safe history of human consumption.
+Instead of torturing animals in crude experiments, researchers could have pursued safe and effective human studies and other advanced, non-animal methods, which would have yielded human-relevant results.

 These animal tests are neither applicable to humans nor required by law.
-Importantly, animals are scientifically unfit for human food research in part because of the vast physiological differences between species.
+Animals are scientifically unfit for human food research, in part because of the vast physiological differences between species.

-PETA’s letter to Perdue urges the USDA to prohibit the assessment fees paid by farmers from going toward animal experiments.
+PETA’s letter to Vilsack urges the USDA to prohibit the assessment fees paid by farmers from going toward animal experiments:

-Rats are as capable of thinking about things and figuring them out as dogs.
-They also have clearly demonstrated empathy.
-In one ethically questionable study, the vast majority of the rats tested chose to help another rat who was being forced to tread water, even when they were offered the opportunity to help themselves to a chocolate treat instead.
+Rats are notably intelligent individuals capable of problem-solving.
+They have also clearly demonstrated empathy.
+In one study, the vast majority of the rats tested chose to help another rat who was being forced to tread water, even when they were offered the opportunity to help themselves to a chocolate treat instead.
 Rats can also recognize expressions of pain on other rats’ faces and react to them.
-Animals are not laboratory equipment, and treating them as such supports speciesism—the belief that humans are inherently superior to other animals based solely on species membership.
+Animals are not laboratory equipment, and treating them as such is an example of speciesism—the belief that humans are inherently superior to other animals based solely on species membership.

-Please take action and help PETA keep up the pressure on the USDA and the R&P boards to prohibit gouging farmers with fees that fund animal testing that's inhumane and junk science.
+Please take action and help PETA keep up the pressure on the USDA and the R&P boards to prohibit gouging farmers with fees that fund inhumane, junk-science animal tests.

 After You Take Action Below, Please Visit Our Action Center Page to Do More